 As mentioned, these white freshwater shrimps are distinctive and unique due to their translucent appearance making them great accessories to your overall tank aesthetic.
 The Snowball shrimp appearance varies heavily on their gender.

-Female snowball shrimp tend to have a more pronounced white coloration than the males.
-You may also find that some labeled Snowball shrimp have a subtle blue hue to them which only makes them even more desirable.
+You may also find that some Snowball shrimp have a subtle blue hue to them which only makes them even more desirable.

 Some other Snowball shrimp traits are how their eggs resemble mini snowballs which only justifies their name even more.
 However, the shrimp community hobbyists are divided with the argument if the Snowball shrimp name came from their white appearance or the eggs’ resemblance.